saasbook/AV102/transcripts/week2/what_is_version_control.md

-with remarkably few ... commands but actually once you start working with a - with a team on any significant project then having really really good ... version control skills is absolutely essential and we'll focus on git partly because you know it's what we use on AgileVentures it's what I think now just almost everybody's using it's a it is just so so good for ... you know people working independently of each other know.
-Now why is it called git ... git; I am British and I can confirm that it does mean that you're stupid, if you're being called a git.
+with remarkably few ... commands but actually once you start working with a - with a team on any significant project then having really really good ... version control skills is absolutely essential and we'll focus on Git partly because you know it's what we use on AgileVentures it's what I think now just almost everybody's using it's a it is just so so good for ... you know people working independently of each other know.
+Now why is it called Git ...
+Git; I am British and I can confirm that it does mean that you're stupid, if you're being called a git.
 Thats Linus Torvalds who is not British but ...
 I guess - you know - grabbing our slang ... and absolutely - welcome to it welcome to it